Tejaswini-Y/619_623_624_627_A-Distributed-Systems-Cluster-Simulation-Framework/README.md

 * Health monitoring works as expected.
 * Failure detection and recovery are handled.
 * UI using HTML, CSS and JAVASCRIPT has been added which works in the link: http://localhost:5000/dashboard
+* Final week code is in folder api.